bgamari/the-thoralf-plugin/README.md

 ## Usage

- * Read our haskell symposium submission!
-Link forthcoming.
- * See /thoralf-plugin/test/Main.hs for an example
- * See [DOCUMENTATION.md](DOCUMENTATION.md) for how to extend thoralf and make your own plugin with all of thoralf's theories and some new ones you write
+ * See [DOCUMENTATION.md](DOCUMENTATION.md) for how to extend thoralf and make your own plugin with all of thoralf's theories and some new ones you write.